 Why the name L7?

-A trick I use to create logos is to start with a simple, plain shape: in this case I started with a square.
-My goal was to take a square and change it slightly into a name with two symmetric components: one for machine learning and another for human learning, while expressing the general notion of learning.
+For logos, I like simple, symmetric shapes: for L7, I started with a square.
+An “L” alone and a “7” alone are fragile shapes, but combined they form a square, with the former being sturdier.
+This is an allegory for human learning and machine learning.
 The name “L7” captures that symmetry about the diagonal.
 If you’re wondering what the “7” stands for in “L7”, count the letters after the “L” in “Learning.”